Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Contact your VPN provider's customer service if you can't solve the problem.
 A representative should be able to help you with specific issues.

-VPNs work on phones and on multiple mobile operating systems.
+VPNs work on both iOS and Android mobile devices.
 After you've installed the VPN's app and subscribed to the service, you can secure your connection with the tap of a finger.

 VPNs also work on a variety of other devices.
 For example, you can download a VPN onto your desktop PC or Mac or as a browser extension.
 You can even install some VPNs on devices like a tablet, smart TV, PlayStation 5 and Amazon Fire Stick.